YourRoots Logo

 Children(s): John Thompson, Ellyn Thompson

-According to available records, John Thomson lV was born in 1535 in Markdale, Kirkby Stephen, Yorkshire, England, the child of Sir John Thomson and Lady Katherine Gordon.
-Following those early years, John Thomson lV married Katherine Lythe, and their family grew to include John Thompson and Ellyn Thompson.
-In the later years of life, John Thomson lV died in 1569 in Markdale, Yorkshire, England.
+In 1535, John Thomson lV entered the world in Markdale, Kirkby Stephen, Yorkshire, England, born to Sir John Thomson and Lady Katherine Gordon.
+John Thomson lV married Katherine Lythe, and had children including John Thompson, Ellyn Thompson.
+John Thomson lV passed away in 1569 in Markdale, Yorkshire, England.

 Find more search results for John Thomson